GunjanKholapure/First-Blog/_posts/2020-08-15-MS(R) CSE programme at IITK.md

 MS(R) students are also expected to publish a paper although it is not compulsary.
 MS(R) students can also extend their programme to PhD before second year if they wish.

 ## FAQs-

 1. How are advisors assigned?

+1. How many students completed MS(R) programme in 2 years?

+## Answers
-Students can mail and meet teachers with whom they wish to work.
+1. Students can mail and meet teachers with whom they wish to work.
 If the teacher agrees that's it, otherwise try approaching some other teacher.

-2. How many students completed MS(R) programme in 2 years?

-Out of 9 MS(R) CSE students enrolled in 2018, four students completed their thesis work in two years while four students have extended thier programme and one has convrted to PhD.
+1. Out of 9 MS(R) CSE students enrolled in 2018, four students completed their thesis work in two years while four students have extended thier programme and one has convrted to PhD.